Skip to content

 What happens when you are done?

-Once you finish these steps and restart your PC, your desktop background will either show or hide the small text watermark that lists your Windows edition and build number.
+After you finish and restart your PC, your desktop background will either show or hide the small text watermark that lists your Windows edition and build number.
 This change is purely visual and does not alter your system files or activation status.

 Steps to Show or Hide the Watermark